MetisPrometheus/rlwe-xmkckks/README.md

-# rlwe-simple
+# rlwe-xmkckks
-Simple RLWE (ring learning with errors) implementation with python
+A simple RLWE implementation modified to work with the xMK-CKKS encryption scheme in python